rodmidde/spotitube-vue-client/Workshop.md

 ===========================
 Since we use dependency injection in our components we can stub or mock dependencies per component.
 But first we need a proper testcase and a test runner.
 When you use ```vue-cli``` it adds Karma (a test runner), Jasmine (a test dialect with asserts) and PhantomJS (a headless browser to run the code in/with).
 During the development of the Spotitube example we stumbled upon [Petrol](https://github.com/MGMonge/petrol) which is very simple to use and it works great together with vue-inject (unline Karma).

-To switch from Karma to Petrol we need to change the package.json file on two places.
-Change the scripts.test property to the following value:
+To switch from Karma to Petrol we need to change the package.json file on several places.

+Change the scripts.test property in the package.json file to the following value:

 ```{.json include="package.json" start="12" stop="12"}
 ```